Writing Effective Prompts

 Understanding Variables

-Cyberdesk supports two types of variables in your workflows:
+Cyberdesk supports three types of variables in your workflows:

 Input Variables: {variable}